bee-browser/bee/libs/jsruntime/docs/internals.md

 Differences from the original algorithm come from differences in the processing models.
 One of design goals of our compiler is to save runtime costs as much as possible.
-Achieving this goal, our compiler computes logical locations of free variables on the stack and generates LLVM IR instructions to escape the free variables from the stack to the heap at runtime.
+Achieving this goal, our compiler computes logical locations of free variables on the stack and generates IR instructions to escape the free variables from the stack to the heap at runtime.
 The generated code does not use a list of open upvalues at all, which is used for sharing upvalues among closures.